 - Participation (5%)

 Homework Submission MechanicsYou will submit your homework using CourseWeb.
 Navigate to the CourseWeb page for CS2770, then click on "Assignments" (on the left) and the corresponding homework ID.
-Your written answers should be a single .pdf/.doc/.docx file.
 Your source code should be a single zip file (also including images/results if requested).
 Name the file YourFirstName_YourLastName.[extension].
 Please comment your code!
 Homework is due at 11:59pm on the due date.
 Grades will be posted on CourseWeb.

 ExamsThere will be two in-class exams.
 The second exam is not cumulative and will not cover material from the first exam.
 There will be no make-up exams unless you or a close relative is seriously ill!